OpenNebula/docs/source/operation/vm_management/overview.rst

 How Should I Read This Chapter
 ================================================================================

-You should be reading this chapter after the initial OpenNebula installation, including storage and Node setup.
+Before reading this chapter, you should have already installed your :ref:`Frontend <frontend_installation>`, the :ref:`KVM Hosts <kvm_node>` and have an OpenNebula cloud up and running with at least one virtualization node.

 Hypervisor Compatibility
 ================================================================================